 So are the challenges any different when it comes to relationships within the LGBT community?

 See, love always finds a way.
-Also, like I said, we have a lot of same sex couples here – from the business fraternity, expats, the army, just about everywhere.
+Also, as I said, we have a lot of same-sex couples here – from the business fraternity, ex-pats, the army, just about everywhere.

 Some of them find partners overseas and follow them to start a new life there because the law is on their side.
 Indians are very sought after as life partners.